lmytime/astromy-fits-vscode/README.md

 A Visual Studio Code extension to preview astronomical FITS files.

+> Install: Search `MyFits` in the VSCode extension store.

 ## Features

 The feature now is only to preview headers for FITS file in VSCode.

-> Currently this extension is a concept showcase and is under development.
+> Currently this extension is a **concept showcase** and is under development.
 We are exploring more features.

 ## Requirements